 The Records Division maintains all offense, arrest, and accident reports for the department, as well as the dissemination of these records to authorized agencies and personnel.
-Our Records Technician is Samantha Cooper.
+Contact our Records Technician for more information.

 Accident Reports are generally available approximately 3-5 days after the date of the accident.
 Visit our online accident portal to purchase and download your accident report.

 You are able to request records online via our Public Records Request portal, to include Background Checks (must upload a photo copy of your government issued I.D.), Incident/Offense Reports, Arrest Reports (Public Record only), Calls for Service (Public Record Only), among other public record requests.
 Please note your records request will be reviewed by the Records Technician and correspondence will be made to you in regards to your request for specific records.
 Please upload any requested documents to your records request.

 Please be advised that a request for records/reports must be made in a minimum of 15 days prior to the date required.
 If your request cannot be fulfilled, a notification will be provided.
 The Daphne Police Department does charge for the reproduction of documents to include but not limited to, any and all print or digital police reports, audio and/or video recordings, photographs and Total Station equipment use.
 Upon payment of your records request invoice, you will be able to download your requested documents digitally.